fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 Holding the antenna vertically does a long range scan, covering about 5km in each direction.
 We turn it around 360 and hope to hear a beeping signal.
 If we do, and it’s strong enough, we can switch to short range and begin checking the radio for bars of strength.
 A slow beep tells us the animal is resting, the faster the beep the more active they are – it’s incredibly useful to know if something is on the move.

 Pinpointing the exact location is tricky; when a rough direction is known we flick the aerial between different clock points; 12pm, 6pm, 3pm, 9pm, comparing beeps and bars to work out which is loudest and clearest.

+{% figure imfolozi-jannes-learning-to-scan.jpg landscape %}
+Jannes learning to use telemetry
+{% endfigure %}

 There’s some gotchas with all this.
 Sometimes we pickup back-signal, a strong signal in the opposite direction; sometimes the animal is a long way away but on the top of a hill, so the signal is strong, at other times we might lose the signal because the animal is close but in a deep valley.
 We use Kelsey’s expertise to know which is which, and she drives based on our best guesses, then we try again.